bhushanmandava/YELP-FOR-CAMPING/README.md

 4. Push to the branch
 5. Create a pull request

+## License
+This project is licensed under the MIT License.

 ## Contact
-For questions or feedback, please contact the repository owner at bhushanmandava. bhushanmandava16@gmail.com
+For questions or feedback, please contact the repository owner at [bhushanmandava16@gmail.com](mailto:bhushanmandava16@gmail.com).